18F/18f.gsa.gov/_posts/2016-03-18-how-user-archetypes-informed-the-draft-us-web-design-standards.md

 image: /assets/blog/web-design-standards/vision-provider.jpg
 ---

-Earlier this fall, [we announced the alpha release of the Draft U.S. Web Design Standards](https://18f.gsa.gov/2015/09/28/web-design-standards/), a set of “open source UI components and a visual style guide to create consistency and beautiful user experiences across U.S. federal
+This past fall, [we announced the alpha release of the Draft U.S. Web Design Standards](https://18f.gsa.gov/2015/09/28/web-design-standards/), a set of “open source UI components and a visual style guide to create consistency and beautiful user experiences across U.S. federal